Kooralbyn

 Educational outcomes in Kooralbyn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 12.7%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 44.4% of residents aged 15+ holding such qualifications, including advanced diplomas (11.8%) and certificates (32.6%).
+Vocational credentials are prevalent, with 44.4% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (32.6%).
 A total of 23.7% of the population is actively engaged in formal education, comprising 9.5% in primary, 7.7% in secondary, and 2.2% in tertiary education.

 A substantial 23.7% of the population actively pursues formal education.
 This includes 9.5% in primary education, 7.7% in secondary education, and 2.2% pursuing tertiary education.